lukearran/GNOME-Cast-Control/README.md

 Please note that the extension is currently still in an early **ALPHA** stage.
 I started this project as a personal pet project, with no experience of creating GNOME extensions / apps, so the project requires substantial polish before being published to a wider user base on https://extensions.gnome.org/

-If you want to give it a test drive anyway, please following the instructions below.

 Please do get involved!
-I'm intending to develop this further once I find the time do so.
+I'm intending to develop this further to include the below features.

 ## Features / To Do List